Achievable logoAchievable logo

 Ultimately, NewHold SPAC investors invested in Evolv Technology, a privately held company until the merger.
 If the merger had never occurred, NewHold would have returned the raised capital to investors.

-A blind pool investment is another popular hedge fund investment similar to a SPAC but a little more transparent.
-SPACs do not disclose the businesses or industries they intend to target, while blind pool investments typically reveal the industries or sectors they target.
+A blind pool investment is another common hedge fund investment that resembles a SPAC but is somewhat more transparent.
+SPACs don’t disclose the businesses or industries they intend to target, while blind pool investments typically disclose the industries or sectors they plan to target.

 Funds of hedge funds